 This webinar will shed light on what happens after you discover you’ve been hacked.
-Whether you were subject to a data breach, ransomware attack, denial of service, or other nasty situation, the steps you must take are often unclear and complex.
+Whether you were subject to a data breach, ransomware attack, denial of service, or another nasty situation, the steps you must take are often unclear and complex.
 We’ll bring together forensic IT, legal, and crisis public relations professionals who together have been in the trenches during dozens of incident response operations.
 They’ll share their experiences with both successful responses as well as responses that didn’t quite go as planned.

 During the webinar, you’ll learn: